-The connectors that attach the hoses to the DirectFlo[®] DF1400 are also subject to abrasive wear.
+The connectors that attach the hoses to the PowerFlo® PF2400 and its handpiece are also subject to abrasive wear.
 These include the PowderGate exit connector (ST4184), the Handpiece Nose (PF2090) and the Vent Hose Bulkhead Connector (ST4014).
 Be sure to check them each time you replace hoses.
 Refer to Chapter 5 of this manual when replacing hose or hose connectors.